smilodon76/RXOS-amdOS-zergpool/README.md

 It has a samba server to access the /home/rxos folder and the path is on linux smb://localhost/home/  and on windows smb:\\localhost\home userpass is the same rxos and 1.

-if there is interest and donations I will upload a newer version and  overclocking mods for rx 470-570 micron.

 donate: bc1qfevx3dv3ctye8xnrxt4mpau4qmuxeqepl8dgqcfqs47p7klck3pqd7ulvw